elmarvin/nodemongoopenshift/README.md

 <!-- tocstop -->

-## Node.js sample app on OpenShift!
+## Node.js sample app on OpenShift! desde Repositorio de Marvin
 -----------------

 This example will serve a welcome page and the current hit count as stored in a database.